monad-developers/react-native-privy-embedded-wallet-template/README.md

 ![prioritize web2 methods](/assets/readme/prioritize_web2_methods.png)

-#### Tip you can enable "Test Accounts" for testing purposes.
+#### Tip: You can enable "Test Accounts" for testing purposes.

 ![test wallets](/assets/readme/test_wallets.png)

-A few more steps are required but we will continue once the dependencies for the template are installed.
+A few more steps are required but we will continue once the dependencies for the project are installed.

 ## Get started